CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 ## DynamoDB
 DynamoDB Streams will contain a stream of all the changes that happen to a DynamoDB table.
 It can be chained with a Lambda function that will be triggered to react to these changes, one of which being a developer's milestone.
 DAX is a caching layer

+### DAX
+DAX will be transparent and won't require an application refactoring, and will cache the "hot keys".
+ElastiCache could also be a solution, but it will require a lot of refactoring work on the AWS Lambda side.

+DynamoDB is horizontally scalable, has a DynamoDB streams capability and is multi AZ by default.
+On top of it, we can adjust the RCU and WCU automatically using Auto Scaling.

 ## Aurora

 Aurora Read Replicas can be deployed globally